hashgraph/stablecoin-studio/sdk/README.md

 ## Network

 ### Connect
-Establishes the connection to work with an existing Hedera account in a wallet in a certain Hedera network.
+Establishes the connection to work with an existing Hedera account in a wallet in a certain Hedera network, also setting the mirror node and JSON-RPC-Relay services to use in the connection.

 **Spec:**